JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 Switch back to your browser and check that when selecting a video the selection jumps between the two lists without duplication.

-> You can find the state of the project after this section on the `04-composing-components` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/04-composing-components).
+> You can find this state of the project on the `04-composing-components` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/04-composing-components).
 >
 {type="note"}